Elias-Gu/MPM2D/README.md

 #### Characteristics:
 Here are the main features of this implementation:
-- Sand, Water and Snow simulatiosn already implemented
+- Sand, Water, Snow and purely elastic simulatiosn already implemented
 - 2D.
 - Affine-Particle-in-Cell ([APIC](http://www.math.ucla.edu/~jteran/papers/JSSTS15.pdf)) transfer type.
 -  B-Spline Quadratic or Cubic interpolation functions (Quadratic is faster, but not as precise).